fastprof-hep/fastprof/doc/model.rst

 * Create and import models;

-* Perform statistical computation, as described in the :ref:`stat computations` section below;
+* Perform statistical computation, as described in the :ref:`stat` section below;

 * Validate and plot the model contents;